lizaveta-holadneva/mssql_to_redshift/README.md

-# mssql_to_redshift
-Migrate data from Microsoft database to the Redshift
+# Migrate data from Microsoft database to the Redshift